List of National Parks and Sanctuaries in West Bengal

 7. Mahanada Wildlife Sanctuary

-Here is an offbeat National Park of West Bengal located in the Terrai Region, in the foothills of the Himalayas.
+Here is an offbeat National Park of West Bengal located in the Terai Region, in the foothills of the Himalayas.
 Situated on the banks and the lower catchment region of the Mahanada River, the wildlife sanctuary is home to several exotic and innate species in the Himalayas.
-The forest is home to the rare one-horn rhinos while other animals found in the region include leopards, Tigers, bison, elephants, sambhar and cheetahs.
+Many travelers looking for an escape from the city often seek a luxury trip and how much it costs to explore these serene foothills.

 8. Chapramari Wildlife Sanctuary